mr-veeru/AccessVault/README.md

 2. **Access Swagger UI** at `/api/swagger-ui/`
 3. **Test endpoints** using the interactive interface
 4. **Verify rate limiting** by making multiple requests

 ---

-## **Contributing**

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

----